 International Health Collective (IHC) Free Clinic

 This is an established clinic in the eastern region of Tijuana, Mexico, run by a student-led organization; this clinic provides high quality healthcare services to the underserved communities of Tijuana.
 This clinic is held on the first Saturday of each month, and is staffed by UCSD attendings, residents, medical students, and undergraduates.
 For more information about the organization visit http://internationalhealthcollective.org/

 Another elective opportunity for UC San Diego medicine-pediatrics residents is to explore global health topics on a local level.
 The Department of Pediatrics offers a "Think Globally, Act Locally" global health elective, which includes attending several clinics in Tijuana, Mexico as well as throughout San Diego county for a local global health experience.
 (The Mexico border is approximately a 25 minute drive from Rady Children's Hospital.)

 Other Away (Including International) or Research Electives

 Residents are allowed one month of either research or clinical away electives each while on medicine and pediatrics (total of two months over four years).
 These research or elective months should have specific goals and objectives which are individually approved by the program director and faculty mentor.
 Most residents take advantage of these opportunities in their third and fourth year of residency.
 UC San Diego encourages residents to use these opportunities to explore different career interests.
 The Global elective rotations described above are one way to achieve this, but interested residents may still arrange their own rotations elsewhere.
-Several residents have created international health rotations to places such as Saipan, Haiti, Africa, Asia, New Zealand, Costa Rica, Chile and Honduras.
+Several residents have created international health rotations to places such as Egypt, Uganda, Kenya, Saipan, Haiti, New Zealand, Costa Rica, Chile and Honduras.